 Committees primarily focus hearings on particular bills, though occasionally they discuss issues of broad interest within the committee's jurisdiction.
 You can find a Senate standing committee schedule or House standing committee schedule online or call House Public Information Services at 651-296-2146 or Senate Information 651-296-0504 to find the phone numbers for committee staff or to receive a printed standing committee schedule.

-In 2020 and for the duration of the 2021-2022 biennium, House and Senate rules allowed for virtual and/or hybrid committee hearings in light of the COVID-19 pandemic (see Temporary Senate Rule 12.1(b) and House Rule 10.01 ).
+From 2020-2023, House and Senate rules allowed for virtual and/or hybrid committee hearings (see Temporary Senate Rule 12.1(b) and House Rule 10.01 ).
 As a result, there were deviations from some of the processes outlined below.
 Future legislatures may or may not continue the practice of virtual and/or hybrid hearings.

 Here are 10 suggestions to make it easier to get involved: